storybookjs/marko/docs/essentials/controls.md

 <details>
 <summary>Show property documentation</summary>

 Since Controls is built on the same engine as Storybook Docs, it can also show property documentation alongside your controls using the expanded parameter (defaults to false).
-This means you embed a complete [Props table](locate-props-table) doc block in the controls pane.
+This means you embed a complete [ArgsTable](../writing-docs/doc-blocks#argstable) doc block in the controls pane.
 The description and default value rendering can be [customized](#fully-custom-args) in the same way as the doc block.

 To enable expanded mode globally, add the following to [`.storybook/preview.js`](../configure/overview#configure-story-rendering):